A

 The 11th century cardinal Peter Damien wrote that;

-was required as part of God's play to go forth and multiply.
-A
+a woman was required as part of God's play to go forth and multiply.

-woman shouldn't, however, enjoy sexual relations.
-It was
+A woman shouldn't, however, enjoy sexual relations.
+It

 Since sex couldn't be forbidden entirely, restrictions on when